Alpesh-Jadav/Entrepreneur.com-Clone/README.md

-This project is clone of Entrepreneur.com.
-And also a mobile friendly.
-Happy coding to all
+This project is a clone of popular news plateform  Entrepreneur.com.

+In this project following are used:

+=> material ui
+=> Reactjs
+=> HTML
+=> CSS
+=> XML
+=> React Hooks

+Many places image links of original web are used.

+additional dependencies *

+"@material-ui/core": "^4.11.0",
+"@material-ui/icons": "^4.9.1",

+you can lern how make web mobile friendly.